sidesteps/blog/wrap-some-code.md

 ## Wrap some code around data

 Instead of waxing poetic about simplicity, I would best describe hacking on clojure as "wrap some code around data".
-Let me illustrate.
-In my crypto game, I have a bunch of transactions - facts about buying/selling cryptos and deposits I sent into the exchange.
+Let me illustrate: in my crypto game, I have a bunch of transactions - facts about buying/selling cryptos and deposits I sent into the exchange.
 When I make a transaction I append it to an EDN file "transactions.edn":

-### Transaction log - "transactions.edn"
+#### Transaction log - "transactions.edn"
 ```clojure
 {
  :deposit